catalyst/moodle-local_envbar/README.md

 ```

 In your non production environments it is also useful to inform your users when the
 next refresh will be.
-This time can be injected into the DB or set via config.php
+This time can be set via the settings page or via config.php
 and can be flexibly set in a variety of ways: